-Note 3 to the annual accounts indicates that as Our audit approach included assessing the of 31 December 2021, Tenaris S.A. holds 100% recoverability of the investment in Tenaris interest in the unlisted company Tenaris Investments by comparing its carrying value with Investments S.à r.l.
-(Tenaris Investments).
-This Tenaris Investments' net assets as obtained from
+Our audit approach included assessing the recoverability of the investment in Tenaris Investments by comparing its carrying value with Tenaris Investments' net assets as obtained from its audited annual accounts.

 Other information

 The Board of Directors is responsible for the other information.
 The other information comprises the information stated in the annual report including the consolidated management report and the Corporate Governance Statement but does not include the annual accounts and our audit report thereon.